ASTM C143 Compliant Slump Cone, Steel

 -

-Quality Control: To ensure the concrete mix meets the specified consistency and workability requirements.
+Quality Control: Ensure the concrete mix meets the specified consistency and workability requirements.

 -

-Workability Assessment: To determine how easy the concrete can be placed and compacted.
+Workability Assessment: Determine how easily the concrete can be placed and compacted.

 -